Jain stupa

 "Adoration to the Arhat Vardhamana.
 The daughter of the matron (?) courtesan Lonasobhika (Lavanasobhika), the disciple of the ascetics, the junior (?) courtesan Vasu has erected a shrine of the Arhat, a hall of homage (ayagasabha), cistern and a stone slab at the sanctuary of the Nirgrantha Arhats, together with her mother, her daughter, her son and her whole household in honour of the Arhats."

 Sivayasa Ayagapata, with stupa fragment, Kankali Tila, 75-100 CE.

 The Jain stupa was a type of stupa erected by the Jains for devotional purposes.

-A Jain stupa dated to the 1st century BCE-1st century CE was excavated at Mathura in the 19th century, in the Kankali Tila mound.
+A Jain stupa dated to the 2nd century BCE-1st century CE was excavated at Mathura in the 19th century, in the Kankali Tila mound.
+The oldest inscribed sculpture is dated to 150 B.C.
+There is also a brief dedication in a more ancient and archaic Prakrit dialect, making it clear that there was a Jaina temple in Mathura before 150 B.C. as well.

-Jain legends state that the earliest Jain stupa was built in the 8th century BCE, before the time of the Jina Parsvanatha.
+Legends state that the earliest Jain stupa for the 23rd Tirthankara was built in the 8th century BCE, before the time of the Jina Parsvanatha.

+Jain scriptures also describe stupa construction and veneration associated with Tirthankaras predating Pārśvanātha, including the Vividha Tirtha Kalpa's Mathurapuri Kalpa section by Jinaprabha Suri (drawing on earlier traditions), which details a deva-built stupa originally erected for the 7th Tirthankara Suparshvanatha and later encased in bricks during Pārśvanātha’s time.
+Similar references to chaitya-stupa appear in the Ācārāṅga Sūtra, Bhagavatī Sūtra, and related Āgamas written in Ardhamagadhi Prakrit.

-There is a possibly that the Jains adopted stupa worships from the Buddhists, but that is an unsettled point.
+There is a possibility that the Buddhists adopted stupa worships from Jains.
 However the Jain stupa has a peculiar cylindrical three-tier structure, which is quite reminiscent of the Samavasarana, by which it was apparently ultimately replaced as an object of worship.
 The name for stupa as used in Jain inscriptions is the standard word "thupe".

+Moreover, according to The Jain Stupa and Other Antiquities of Mathura, the Mathura Stupa was already so ancient that the Samvat 79 inscription (156–157 CE) refers to it as being built by the Deva deities themselves.
+Therefore it is claimed that it was probably erected several centuries before the Christian era, and may predate oldest Buddhist Stupa.

 Mathura Jain stupas

-A Jain stupa dated to the 1st century BCE-1st century CE was excavated at Mathura in the 19th century, in the Kankali Tila mound.
+A Jain stupa dated to the 2nd century BCE-1st century CE was excavated at Mathura in the 19th century, in the Kankali Tila mound.